nvkelso/carto-css-map-styling/full_details.md

 What are the special keywords for DATA STATS:
 Dane can fill us in?
 "What would Dane do?" @aaronofmontreal

 ###Variables are good:

-they accomplish stylesheet type of things
+They accomplish stylesheet type of things.
+Examples:

 @color: #xxx;
 @textStyle {
     text-color: #yyy;
     text-fixe: 12;
 }

 ###What to do with variable side effects.